TimAnthonyAlexander/demo-anticheat/README.md

 1. The analyzer parses the demo file frame by frame using demoinfocs-golang
 2. Statistics collectors process each frame to gather data
 3. After parsing, final statistics are calculated
+4. The anti-cheat detection system analyzes collected statistics to estimate cheating likelihood
-4. A reporter formats and displays the statistics in a readable format
+5. A reporter formats and displays the statistics in a readable format

 ### Implemented Statistics